December 31, 2010

 And when the need to shelter animals who are victims of disasters or large-scale cruelties such as puppy mills, horse slaughter trade, or factory farming falls outside the scope of local humane societies, we fulfill a special role here, too.

 Together with our partner, The Fund for Animals, we provide sanctuary and direct care to thousands of creatures, big and small—making the duo among the largest and most diverse sanctuary operators in the United States.

-Here's what some of the animal rescue groups, shelters, and other organizations had to say about their experiences working with The HSUS in 2009 and earlier.
+Here's what some of the animal rescue groups, shelters, and other organizations had to say about their experiences working with The HSUS and HSI in 2010.